New to Reveal 11? This article provides a high level overview of platform from logging in for the first time to using the key features.

 - Searches - Saved Search folders created by or otherwise shared with the current user.

-- Admin Views - Provide project manager administrators with the ability to view and manage folders and tags for all users.
+- Admin Views - Provide project manager administrators with the ability to view and manage folders for all users.

-- Assignments - A separate section where foldered sets of documents pushed to the user for review are displayed, along with folders checked out by users under the folder's Manage Batches options [...] menu selection.
+- Assignments - A separate section of the Sidebar where foldered sets of documents pushed to the user for review are displayed, along with folders checked out by users under the folder's Assignments screen accessed by clicking the ##Available link next to the Assignments label.

 - Filters Panel – Displays a set of selectable filters, while may include such elements as: